any626/php-engineering/project.md

 The column labeled LGD is the Last Game Day.
 Just keep it in mind.

-Write an RESTful API that is capable of:
+Write a RESTful API with the folling endpoints/functionality:
+- Auth on all endpoints, open specs.
 - /upload
   - Upload the file and build a local sqlite table from it.
 - /list